Managed Services - No Two Providers are the Same | Phone System Best Practices

 My, How Things Have Changed in the Digital Era.

-Today, most modern businesses have discovered the benefits of employing modern dial plans with an interactive voice responder (IVR) to automate the flow of traffic, and to reduce the overall cost of communication.
+Today, most modern businesses have discovered the benefits of working with a VoIP phone system in employing modern dial plans with an interactive voice responder (IVR) to automate the flow of traffic, and to reduce the overall cost of communication.

 Interactive Voice Response is an Auto Attendant that assists in routing callers to the correct person or extension.
 It is the automated voice that greets callers and provides menu options to choose from.